r0zetta/graph_simulations/README.md

 **palette** (default: "intense") This option allows the user to switch between two default palettes: "intense" and "gradient".
 The "intense" palette is designed for coloring nodes based on modularity.
 If you wish to color nodes based on their values, use "gradient" (which provides a spectrum between red and blue).

+You can find example settings in some of the other scripts in this repo, including _graph_examples.ipynb_, _plot_timelapse.py_, and _test_graphviz.py_.

+Generally speaking, in order to find correct settings, start by passing your graph into graphviz and viewing the resulting output with default settings.
+Then add options to the gv=GraphViz() call and reiterate until satisfactory results have been achieved (in a similar way to working directly with gephi).
+Generating a new image should only take a few seconds (depending on the size of the graph, number of iterations, etc.)

 # graph.py